 Our accommodation requirements for Guinea Pigs:

 To house a Guinea Pig indoors, accommodation must be 140cm at least, in length.
 This is the minimum requirement set by Assisi Animal Sanctuary with guidance from the Animal Welfare Act NI (2011) and also the Rabbit Welfare Association and Fund.

 The minimum requirements for a hutch to house guinea pigs is as follows: 4.5ft (L) x 2ft (W) x 2ft (H).
 Anything smaller will not be deemed suitable.
-These requirements are set by Assisi Animal Sanctuary with the guidance from the Animal Welfare Act NI (2011) and also The Rabbit Welfare Association and Fund.
+These requirements are set by Assisi Animal Sanctuary with guidance from the Animal Welfare Act NI (2011) and The Rabbit Welfare Association and Fund.